 15.1 Board of Directors

-The annual general meeting confirmed the following monthly fees for the Board members on 6 April 2016:
+The annual general meeting confirmed, on 24 May 2017, the following monthly fees for the Board members:

 In addition, it was decided that Board members will be paid a meeting fee of EUR 600 for each meeting and committee meeting attended by the member.
-In 2016, the Board convened 8 times, the audit committee convened 5 times and the remuneration committee convened 4 times.
+In 2017, the Board convened 11 times, the audit committee convened five times and the remuneration committee convened four times.

 * Including monthly fees and meeting fees

 15.2 President & CEO and executive management group

 The table below indicates the salaries and benefits of Fingrid’s President & CEO and other members of the executive management group in 2017:

 |Salaries and benefits||

 |Executive management group||1,011,000||293,000||1,304,000||1,218,000|